govex/performance-management-getting-started/define-goals-and-measure-progress.md

 #### Validating Data for Measuring Outcomes

-Validating data is data that is recognized as the standard, or that by its nature, is endorsed publically as the key metric for specific measures.
+Validating data is data that is recognized as the standard, or that by its nature, is endorsed publicly as the key metric for specific measures.
 The following are common examples of validating data:

 * **Unemployment Rate**: In this changing economy, most governments are focused on employment and use the unemployment rate as a bellwether for economic recovery.
 This information is provided in a dataset from the Bureau of Labor Statistics and is universally used as benchmark employment data.
 * **Crime Rate**: The Uniform Crime Reports (FBI) are used domestically as the standard for measuring crime from the national level to the local level.